hithaishree98/RAG_demo/README.md

 # LangChain_RAG

 ## 🧠 Overview
-This project implements an **AI-powered conversational assistant** capable of answering questions directly from uploaded documents using **Retrieval-Augmented Generation (RAG)**.
+This project implements an **conversational assistant** capable of answering questions directly from uploaded documents using **Retrieval-Augmented Generation (RAG)**.
 It combines **LangChain**, **ChromaDB**, and **Groq language models** to build a chatbot that retrieves relevant document chunks and generates contextually accurate, human-like responses.

 Unlike typical generative models that rely purely on pretrained knowledge, this system grounds its responses in user-provided documents—ensuring **accuracy**, **traceability**, and **domain adaptability**.